|

 killed Sister Mary Agnes when he saw Rex at hockey practice.

-His mom was out of the hospital, not coughing quite as much, and
+hospital, not coughing quite as much, and

 she made them his favorite meal that night, mashed potatoes with hamburger